Now more than ever.

 We curate content so you don’t have to

-Optimizing Epic for streamlined clinical workflows and thorough quality reporting is a challenge.
-Powerful functions such as Problem-based Charting, Synopsis Views and Reporting Workbench remain untapped potential without the clinical content to support them.
+In Epic, powerful functions such as Problem-based Charting, Synopsis Views and Reporting Workbench remain untapped potential without Clinical Content (which maps associations between clinical entities such as medications, lab tests, and diagnoses).
 Now you can enhance your system with QPID Intelligent Clinical Content (QICC), without the cost and effort of in-house development.